mrazjava/moo/readme.md

 cd moo/moo-ui-shell/moo-ui-shell-reader
 mvn spring-boot:run
 ```
-Reader will attempt to connect to server at `localhost` on port `8000`.
+Reader running on websocket client will attempt to connect to server at
-This can be re-configured via `application.properties`, or more conveniently,
+`localhost` on port `8000`.
+This can be re-configured via
-by overriding these spring managed props as command line args.
-Client aborts
+`application.properties`, or more conveniently, by overriding these spring
+managed props as command line args.
+Client aborts immediately if server
-immediately if server connection cannot be established.
+connection cannot be established.

 To be able to actually send chat messages, it is necessary to have a running
 instance of a writer: